Ex-Groupon CEO Mason moving to San Francisco to start new company

-SAN FRANCISCO, May 16 (Reuters) - Former Groupon Inc. Chief Executive Andrew Mason is moving to San Francisco to start a company after recently recording an album of “motivational business music,” according to an update on his blog on Thursday.
+SAN FRANCISCO (Reuters) - Former Groupon Inc. (GRPN.O) Chief Executive Andrew Mason is moving to San Francisco to start a company after recently recording an album of “motivational business music,” according to an update on his blog on Thursday.

 “If there’s a silver lining to leaving Groupon, it’s the opportunity to start something new,” Mason wrote.
 “I’ve accumulated a backlog of ideas over the last several years, my favorite of which I’ll be turning into a new company this fall.”